sksamuel/centurion/README.md

     Otherwise it can be used to track as a message
  - Timestamp and NanoTime: which is the default value set by the current implementation, it is useful to set the time when the message is processed or emitted
  - Sequence: this attribute should be used whenever a large set of data may need to be broken into message-size chunks, send the data as a Message Sequence and mark each message with sequence identification fields.
+ - but this may include adding message header fields, encrypting the message, adding security credentials etc.

+We can think of the metadata as being the information on the outside of the envelope which it is used by the messaging system to route and track the message.

+Normally this is associated with an unwrapping actor that reverses any modifications the wrapper made.
+This may include removing header fields, decrypting the message or verifying security credentials.

 #### Countdown Latch